JCurran0499/MatrixScript/README.md

 java --version
 ```

-#### Allow Frontend CORS Permissions
+#### Frontend CORS Permissions
-Edit the **.env** file, and fill in your frontend server's IP address or domain in the `FRONTEND` value.
-In addition, fill in the port your frontend server is using for the web app in the `PORT` value.
-By default, this is port 8080.
+If desired, edit the **.env** file, and fill in your frontend server's IP address or domain in the `FRONTEND` value.
 This way, your web app backend will be able send CORS permissions to your frontend.
+By default, this value is set to * and therefore allows all domains to access the backend.
+This step is optional, and is only used for security purposes to restrict backend access to your frontend domain alone.
 <br/>
 <br/>